Baulkham Hills: Transport

 Express bus services and the new Sydney Metro Northwest line services the suburb.

 At the intersection known as Baulkham Hills Junction several major roads meet including: Seven Hills Road, Old Northern Road and Windsor Road.
 The fastest route from the Sydney CBD is via the M2 Hills Motorway, exiting at Windsor Road.

 Buses are run by CDC NSW, providing services to the nearby commercial centres and railway stations of Castle Hill, Parramatta and frequent services to the Sydney CBD.

 Routes 610X (formerly route M61), 614X and 615X are express buses to the City which run via bus lanes on the M2 motorway.
-Route 612X services to North Sydney and route 619 services to Macquarie Park also use the M2 motorway.
+Route 612X services to North Sydney also uses the M2 motorway.

-Route 613X is a Hillsbus express route from Chanel Lane in Baulkham Hills to the Queen Victoria Building near Town Hall Station.
+Route 613X is a Hillsbus express route from Chapel Lane in Baulkham Hills to the Queen Victoria Building near Town Hall Station.

-Route 600 (formerly route M60) provides a high-frequency service to the areas around Parramatta, Pennant Hills and Hornsby.
+Route 600 (formerly route M60) provides a high-frequency service to the areas around parramatta and Pennant Hills.

 In the past, the Rogans Hill railway line connected the suburb to Parramatta.
 Railway Street near Baulkham Hills Junction is a reminder of this.
 It was closed down in 1930 due to traffic problems on Windsor Road and large financial losses.
 Land owned by the rail authority was sold to the Hills Bowling Club in the mid-1970s to build their two front bowling greens.